Story

 Cyclical Trend Index (CTI): The underlying premise of the CTI is that the market, as measured by the Dow Jones Industrial Average (DJIA), tends to move in cycles that often resemble sine waves.
 There are five identifiable cycles, each with different time durations at work in the market at all times.

-Currently, the CTI is negative at -1, down three notches from the previous week.
-Cycles B and E are bullish, while Cycles A, C and D are bearish.
-The CTI is projected to remain in a negative configuration through March.
+Currently, the CTI is negative at -3, unchanged from the previous week.
+Cycles A, B and E are bullish, while Cycles C and D are bearish.
+The CTI is projected to remain in a negative configuration through April.

 Momentum Index (MI): The markets momentum is measured by comparing the strength or weakness of several broad market indexes to the DJIA.
 Readings of -4 and lower are regarded as bearish since it is an indication that a majority of the broader based market indexes are weaker than the DJIA on a percentage basis.
 Conversely, readings of +4 or higher are regarded as bullish.

-The Momentum Index is Negative at -6, down six notches from the previous week.
-Breadth was mixed at the NYSE as the Advance/Decline line gained 310 units while the number of new 52-week lows exceeded the number of new highs on each session.
-Breadth was negative at the NASDAQ as the A/D line dropped 2670 units while the number of new lows out did the new highs on all five days.
-Finally, the percentage of stocks above their 50-day moving average dropped to 42.0% vs. 57.5% the previous week, while those above their 200-day moving average fell to 48.9% vs. 57.2% the prior week.
+The Momentum Index is Negative at -6, unchanged from the previous week.
+Breadth was negative at the NYSE as the Advance/Decline line lost 1765 units while the number of new 52-week lows exceeded the number of new highs on three sessions.
+Breadth was also negative at the NASDAQ as the A/D line dropped 4232 units while the number of new lows out did the new highs on all five days.
+Finally, the percentage of stocks above their 50-day moving average dropped to 31.7% vs. 33.9% the previous week, while those above their 200-day moving average fell to 36.6% vs. 38.0% the prior week.
 Readings above 70.0% denote an overbought condition, while below 20% is bullish.

 Sentiment Index (SI): Measuring the market's Bullish or Bearish sentiment is important when attempting to determine the market's future direction.
 Market Edge tracks thirteen technical indicators listed below that measure excessive bullish or bearish sentiment conditions prevalent in the market.
-The Sentiment Index is Negative at -1, up a notch from the previous week.
+The Sentiment Index is Neutral at +1, down a notch from the previous week.

-Industry Group Rankings: What's Hot (8) - What's Not (22): The following are the strongest and weakest Industry Groups for the period ending 2/27/25.
-Strongest: Insurance, Integrated Oil & Gas, Conglomerates and Paper & Forest Products.
-Weakest: Construction, Building Materials, Retail and Chemicals.
+Industry Group Rankings: What's Hot (12) - What's Not (18): The following are the strongest and weakest Industry Groups for the period ending 3/27/25.
+Strongest: Telecommunications, Metals & Mining, Insurance and Integrated Oil & Gas.
+Weakest: Transportation, Construction, Technology Hardware and Retail.
 To review all the Industry Group rankings in the Market Edge universe, click on the Industry Group tab.

 By David L. Blake, CMT